 - An episode of Inspector Gadget centers around this, in the end it turns out to be a Mechanical Monster created by MAD.

 - In "Come Back, Little Monster" on PB&J Otter when Jelly is trying to convince her friends that the really is a monster, she takes a blurry picture of Pippin (a manatee, and the supposed "monster") that bears a resemblance to typical photos of the Loch Ness Monster.

-- Hyphalosaurus was pretty much the closest equivalent to a real Nessie: it was a long necked, completly aquatic freshwater reptile that lived in what was once a large lake in a temperate climate.
-Unfortunately, it lived in the early Cretaceous... though relatives might survived in Europe until the ice ages.
+- Hyphalosaurus was pretty much the closest equivalent to a real Nessie: it was a long-necked, completely aquatic freshwater reptile that lived in what was once a large lake in a temperate climate.
+Unfortunately, it less than a meter long and lived in the early Cretaceous... though relatives might have survived in Europe until the Ice Ages.